 Unrestricted net position: Unrestricted net position represent resources derived from student tuition and fees, State appropriations, and sales and services of educational departments and auxiliary enterprises.
 These resources are used for transactions relating to the educational and general operations of the University, and may be used at the discretion of the governing board to meet current expenses for any purpose.
 These resources also include auxiliary enterprises, which are substantially self-supporting activities that provide services for students, faculty, and staff.

-When an expense is incurred that can be paid using either restricted or unrestricted resources, the financial manager of the University account uses discretion in deciding which resources to apply.
+When an expense is incurred that can be paid using either restricted or unrestricted resources, the respective financial manager uses discretion in deciding which resources to apply.

 Deferred Inflows/Outflows of Resources